Self-Interaction Controls Vortex Scale in Soliton Mergers: Statistical and Structural Properties of Turbulence

 \subsection{Vorticity Structures}

 In our simulations, the three-dimensional velocity field $\bm{v}(\bm{x})$ is obtained on a uniform grid.
-The vorticity $\bm{\omega}(\bm{x})$ is computed numerically using a central finite-difference scheme to evaluate the spatial derivatives al4ong each coordinate direction.
+The vorticity $\bm{\omega}(\bm{x})$ is computed numerically using a central finite-difference scheme to evaluate the spatial derivatives along each coordinate direction.
 The resulting vorticity field provides a detailed map of the local rotational motion within the fluid.
 For statistical analysis, both the magnitude of the vorticity $|\bm{\omega}|$ and its components are considered.

 The spatially averaged vorticity, $\langle |\bm{\omega}| \rangle$, exhibits a nontrivial dependence on the self-interaction parameter g, as shown in Fig.~\ref{fig:VorticityAve}.

 Overall, $\langle |\bm{\omega}| \rangle$ decreases with increasing g, indicating that stronger self-interactions suppress local rotational motions.
 Interestingly, for g slightly above zero, a subtle non-monotonic bump appears in the mean vorticity before the general decreasing trend continues.
 This behavior suggests a competition between the enhancement of large-scale coherence and the suppression of fine-scale turbulent fluctuations: at small positive g, the emerging coherent flow structures can transiently increase local shear, while further increasing g eventually reduces small-scale vorticity overall.

 Comparing the trend of decreasing mean vorticity with the earlier observation of increasing velocity correlation lengths reveals a clear physical insight: as g increases, the flow becomes more spatially organized and collective, so the fluid motion is dominated by coherent structures rather than random small-scale eddies.
 In other words, the reduction in vorticity accompanies the growth of long-range flow correlations, indicating a transfer of kinetic energy from small-scale rotational motions to large-scale coherent circulation.